Learn more about the Graphic Design program.

 - Two contrasting monologues: 60 seconds in length each.

-- Sing 32 bars of music of your choice (SHU will provide accompaniment.
+- Sing 32 bars of music of your choice (SHU will provide an accompanist.
 Please bring any necessary sheet music.)

 - One monologue: 60 seconds in length.